-For Write requests, Unity does not wait for all responses from each Teradata Database system.
-Unity checks the first response for a successful operation or error code such as communication failures, memory errors, and disk space and database errors.
-If the first response is successful, notification is sent to the client application.
-If the first response is an error, all Active Teradata Database systems must return a response before the client application is notified.
+For write requests, Unity checks the first response for a successful operation or error code, such as communication failures.
+If the first response is successful, Unity notifies the client application.
+If the first response is an error, all active Teradata systems must return a response before the client application is notified.

 Unity uses the activity count (number of rows) to indicate data consistency for all INSERT, DELETE, UPDATE, and MERGE statements.
-The activity count from all Teradata Database systems must match the activity count of the response sent back to the client.
-The activity count is not checked for any other types of Writes.
+The activity count from all Teradata systems must match the activity count of the response sent back to the client.
+The activity count is not checked for any other types of writes.
 For these type of statements, Unity only checks for statement success or failure.
-If the activity count or success/ failure status of the Write operation does not match, Unity automatically changes the table state to Interrupted or Unrecoverable depending on the type of statement.
+If the activity count or status of the write operation does not match, Unity changes the table state to Interrupted or Unrecoverable depending on the type of statement.